Ron Stroman

-Ron Stroman is an American attorney who has been serving as a Governor of the Board of Governors of the United States Postal Service since 2021.
+Ronald Arthur Stroman is an American attorney who has been serving as a Governor of the Board of Governors of the United States Postal Service since 2021.
 He previously served as deputy postmaster general of the United States Postal Service from 2011 to 2020.

 Education

 Stroman received his bachelor’s degree from Manhattan College and a Juris Doctor from Rutgers Law School.

 Career

 Stroman has served as staff director and minority staff director for the United States House Committee on Oversight and Reform.
 He was a staff member on the U.S. House Committee on Government Operations, and counsel for the U.S House Judiciary Committee.
 Stroman has also previously worked in an executive role at the United States Department of Transportation and as an attorney with the United States Department of Housing and Urban Development.

 On March 28, 2011, Stroman assumed office as deputy postmaster general.
 He resigned on June 1, 2020.